cllebrun/cllebrun.github.io/labs/2.1 Lab Node.js - Developer tool: Toolchain/README.md

 + How to setup a toolchains on the IBM Cloud Platform
 + How to use the online editor
 + How to deploy with the toolchain
-+ How to use git with the tootlchain
++ How to use git with the toolchain
 + How to use the build and deploy